-One of the major concerns that many of our rental customers have is building consistency in how their customers are serviced.
+One of the major concerns that many customers have is building consistency in how their customers are serviced.
 For example, leaders of these companies want the phone to be answered in a similar manner (a positive and upbeat greeting).
 They also want to make certain that their employee always gets the customer’s name.
 This is reasonable.

 In order to accomplish this consistency, you need to set standards.
 These standards are guidelines that provide structure to important components of the customer interaction.